 I always wanted to help people and contribute to the greater good.
 I started off my career in grass roots social justice work and non-profit management.
 My own introduction to therapy was after experiencing post-partum depression and anxiety over 20 years ago.
 This began my healing journey, but the mind-body connection wasn't made right away.
 It was gradual.

-Licensed Clinical Social Workers have to complete over 3000 hours of supervised clinical hours plus at least 100 hours of direct supervision after completing their graduate program with a Masters of Social Work.
-We are bound by a code of ethics and regulated by professional state boards.
-We have to pass a state licensing exam and maintain a minimum of 30 hours of continuing education credit each year.
-I typically complete 80+ hours of continuing education on average each year and regularly participate in professional consultation so that I can provide the best possible care for my clients.
+I am a Licensed Clinical Social Worker which means I had to complete over 3000 hours of supervised clinical hours plus over 100 hours of direct supervision after completing my Masters of Social Work at Virginia Commonwealth University.
+I am bound by a code of ethics and regulated by a professional state board.
+I typically complete 80+ hours of continuing education on average each year and regularly participate in professional consultation so that I can provide you with the best possible care.

 Somatic Experiencing Practitioner Professional Certificate (3 years of training plus professional consultations and personal sessions)